Trivadis/plsql-formatter-settings/standalone/README.md

     ```
     cd standalone
     ```

-8. Run Maven build by the following command
+8. Install the required SQLcl libraries which are not available in public Maven repositories into your local Maven repository.
+Run the following shell script

     ```
-    mvn -Dsqlcl.libdir=/usr/local/bin/sqlcl/lib clean package
+    ./install_sqlcl_libs.sh
     ```

-    Amend the parameter `sqlcl.libdir` to match the path of the lib directory of your SQLcl installation.
-This folder is used to reference libraries such as `dbtools-common.jar` which contains the formatter and its dependencies.
-These libraries are not available in public Maven repositories.
+    The shell script expects to find the libraries such as `dbtools-common.jar` in `/usr/local/bin/sqlcl/lib`.
+If they are not there, pass the path to the directory as paramter to this script.

+9. Run Maven build by the following command

+    ```
+    mvn clean package
+    ```

     You can define the following optional parameters:

     | Parameter                  | Value   | Meaning |